Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Conductance formula for an open quantum -level dot

 \section{Conductance formula for an open quantum $N$-level dot}

 In the present section, we will consider an $N$-level extension of the Friedrichs-Fano (Newns-Anderson) model~\cite{Fano61,Friedrichs1948,Anderson1961,Sudershan1962,PPT1991,OPP2001,Miyamoto2004,Miyamoto2005}.
 We will derive a simple conductance formula for the model.
-Then in the next section, we will show that the formula is given by pure summation over all the discrete eigenstates without any background integrals.
+Then in \S~\ref{sec:spectrum}, we will show that the formula is given by pure summation over all the discrete eigenstates without any background integrals.
 We do not claim that this formula is advantageous in actual computation.
-We rather emphasize the fact that the formula explicitly shows that the conductance contains interference terms between various discrete states listed in the previous section.
+We rather emphasize the fact that the formula explicitly shows that the conductance contains interference terms between various discrete states listed in \S~\ref{sec:resonant}.

 The model that we discuss hereafter is a general one-body problem of an $N$-``site" (or $N$-level) dot with two semi-infinite leads attached to it, as illustrated in Fig.~\ref{fig:NQD}(a).
 (We will show below that the ``site" is not necessarily an actual spatial position but can represent an energy level.)
 The Hamiltonian is given by